reecewayt/PlantPal/firebase/README.md

 ```

 Connecting the Android app to the local emulator
-- The android code comes with a couple of lines that can be commented in or out depending on if you're using the local emulator for testing.
+- The android code comes with a couple of lines that need to be called from `MainActivity.kt` when using the local emulator.
 - See `android/app/src/main/java/com/example/plantpal/MainActivity.kt`
 ```kotlin
 private fun configFirebaseServices() {